Why We Invested in Cambridge Blockchain

 In a number of countries, central banks and financial institutions are coming together to create new technology platforms for Know Your Customer (KYC) data.
 When identity data are shared across institutions, both financial providers and consumers benefit.
 People don’t need to provide the same information over and over again, sometimes within the same institution, and banks don’t need to spend money and time requesting and entering the same data for different purposes.

 But designing these KYC utilities, an important piece of the regtech infrastructure, involves significant technology and business challenges and some markets have struggled.
-A primary hurdle is to ensure that these systems adhere to principles of Good ID, especially privacy, and that the platforms are designed in keeping with new laws around consumer data access and control.
+A primary hurdle is to ensure that these systems adhere to principles of Good ID, especially privacy, and the platforms are designed in keeping with new laws around consumer data access and control.

 Here are the main reasons why we like Cambridge Blockchain’s solution: